s7chak/listopia/README.md

-# The ToDoist's App
+# The Listopia App

-This is a simple experimental React app to maintain a list of ToDos and offload them from your brain.
+This is a simple experimental React app to maintain a list or more of ToDos and offload them from your brain.
-The list is maintained using cookies.
+The lists are maintained using cookies.

 ## Features